 Work up the courage needed to pitch your idea to them, even if it seems like they are very comfortable right where they are and you think you might not have a chance of wooing them over to a tiny startup.
 You never know what they will say.

-#2: It’s still all about your network
+#2: It’s still all about networking

 If you can’t hire from your network, it’s still exceptionally likely that someone in your network, who you’ve worked with in your domain of expertise, knows some ideal candidates.